Bern-Kofi/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that displays the current directory contents in a long format.
 A script that displays the current directory contents, including hidden files (starting with .).Use the long format.
 Displays current directory contents
+A script that creates a directory named my_first_directory in the /tmp/directory